Ahmed-coder143/Python/README.md

 **Even-and-Odd-Digit-Sorter.py**
 This Python script takes a numeric input, separates its digits into even and odd groups, and prints the sorted lists of even and odd digits.

+**Multiples.py**
+This Python script takes a user-input integer, generates multiples of 9 up to that number, and prints the list of the generated values.